José Luis Ramírez: Career

-Ramírez, a culturally intellectual person, moved to Paris soon after.
+Ramírez moved to Paris soon after.
 There, he re-grouped, and was able to regain the WBC's world championship when Camacho left it vacant in 1987, by edging out Terrence Alli with another close but unanimous 12 round decision.
 In his first title defense, he defeated former champion Cornelius Boza-Edwards by fifth round knock out.
 In his second defense, he was awarded a 12 round split decision victory against future multiple world champion Pernell Whitaker.
-The consensus among both United States and English media and fans was that Whitaker deserved to win the fight.
-European and Latin American media and fans agreed it was the right decision.
+The consensus among both United States media and US fans was that Whitaker deserved to win the fight.

 Back in Mexico, he and Chávez were neighbors.
 Chávez had lifted the World Boxing Association's world Lightweight championship by beating Rosario, and a unification bout between the two friends and neighbors was planned.
 Ramírez, who is a godfather to one of Chávez's sons, lost an 11 round technical decision to Chávez on October 29 of 1988, which marked the last day he would be a world champion.

 In 1989, he tried to win the International Boxing Federation's belt from Whitaker, in Virginia, but he lost a 12 round decision.
 Then, in 1990, he returned to France, where he lost to Juan Martin Coggi by a decision in 12 for the WBA's world Jr. Welterweight title in Ajaccio.
 After that bout, he retired.

 Ramírez was a member of the less recognized, defunct World Boxing Hall of Fame in California, not to be confused with the more widely recognized International Boxing Hall of Fame in Canastota.
 In 2003, Ring magazine placed Ramirez on their list of the 100 greatest punchers of all time.

 His boxing record is 102–9 (82 KOs).
 Seven of Ramirez's nine career losses came against future Hall Of Fame members.